FeralFlows/wild-etal_2021_earthsfuture/README.md

   * (Optional) Install PyCharm Professional version https://www.jetbrains.com/pycharm/download/#section=windows
   * Install Python 2.7 and Python 3.8 https://www.python.org/downloads/

-**Notes:* We will refer all the model folders to 'xanthos/', 'demeter/', and 'tethys/' in the following instructions.
+**Note:* We will refer all the model folders to 'xanthos/', 'demeter/', and 'tethys/' in the following instructions.
 If you choose to download models directly from provided DOI links instead of cloning, please change each of the downloaded folder name to 'xanthos', 'demeter', and 'tethys'.

 ***Model Installation and Setup***\
 The user is able to install each model as a Python package from terminal or command line.
 Navigate to each one of the downloaded model folders (xanthos/, demeter/, and tethys/) and run